milomedia/tilix/_posts/2020-02-09-event-journal-sustaintech.md

 The event attracted over 400 participants, mostly investors.
 It was inaugurated by HRH Prince Daniel.
 During his opening speech, Prince Daniel said:

-_“No matter what business you are in, no matter how brilliant your ideas are: if you want to grow – if you want to reach those first 50 million users fast – you will probably need capital and you will definitely need people who believe in you.”_
+> _No matter what business you are in, no matter how brilliant your ideas are: if you want to grow – if you want to reach those first 50 million users fast – you will probably need capital and you will definitely need people who believe in you. **HRH Prince Daniel**_

 The Prince spoke with a number of companies, including smart materials, recycling and renewable energy.
 His insights were appreciated by attendees and organisers alike.

-_It is a great asset for Sweden to have a prince with real life experience as an entrepreneur.
+> _It is a great asset for Sweden to have a prince with real life experience as an entrepreneur.
 It was a fantastic speech by HRH Prince Daniel at SSVD._ **Boel Rydenå-Swartling, Organiser/Investor**

 [Prince Daniel’s Fellowship](https://prinsdanielsfellowship.se/) is an initiative run by the [Royal Swedish Academy of Engineering Sciences (IVA)](https://www.iva.se/) in collaboration with Prince Daniel, who is committed to inspiring young people to become entrepreneurs and supporting ambitious young entrepreneurs in growing their businesses.